Pros / Beyond having preloaded maps on board, its accompanying mount doubles as a GPS antenna for super-precise navigation.

-VERDICT / The Rand McNally OverDryve is the most powerful, well-rounded and capable navigation GPS in our lineup, though it is also the most expensive.
+Verdict / The Rand McNally OverDryve is the most powerful, well-rounded and capable navigation GPS in our lineup.

 When you think of Rand McNally, odds are you first think of paper maps, not navigation GPS.
-However, the company’s recent transition of focus now means that average drivers and commercial fleet drivers alike have a powerful and intuitive GPS system, dubbed OverDryve, at their hands to make their commute easier and more efficient.
-With its highly accurate GPS antenna mount, extensive smartphone integration capability and an easy-to-use interface, the Rand McNally OverDryve – which doubles as a regular, internet-connected tablet when detached from its mount –earns our Top Ten Reviews Gold Award.
+However, the company’s recent digital transition gives commercial fleet drivers and average drivers alike a powerful GPS system called OverDryve.
+With its highly accurate GPS antenna mount, extensive smartphone integration and easy-to-use interface, the Rand McNally OverDryve – which doubles as a Wi-Fi tablet when detached from its mount – is the best overall car GPS.

-The OverDryve has a clean, modern design, though its build is a bit bulky in comparison with others.
-However, the fact that it’s the most powerful, precise and feature-packed unit on our lineup more than makes up for it.
+The OverDryve has a clean, modern design, though its build is somewhat bulky compared to the other units we reviewed.
+However, it’s the most powerful, precise and feature-packed unit on our comparison.
 Despite coming in a large box full of accessories, which may seem a little daunting at first, installation and setup for the OverDryve is simple and quick.
-The interface is clean, clearly labeled and intuitive, and it’s easy to find whatever option you’re looking for.
-The GPS connects to its mount via magnets, so it’s held sturdily in place but is also easy to remove if needed.
+Its interface is well-designed and intuitive, and it’s easy to find whatever option you’re looking for.
+The GPS connects to its mount via magnets, so it’s held sturdily in place but is also easy to remove.

-With a 7-inch capacitive touchscreen display, it’s easy to view your navigation details like upcoming turns, the lane guidance assistance feature and even the speed limit indicator.
-Intuitive icons and menu navigation makes it easy to enter a destination address, access the device’s camera and interact with your smartphone, which easily syncs with the car GPS via Bluetooth.
+As is the case with the Magellan RoadMate 7771T-LMB, it has a 7-inch capacitive touchscreen display, which makes it easy to view your navigation details like upcoming turns, the lane guidance feature and even the speed limit indicator.
+Intuitive icons and menu navigation make it easy to enter a specific destination address, access the device’s camera and interact with your smartphone, which easily syncs with the GPS via Bluetooth.
 Its built-in trip planner lets you set up all of the destinations within your road trip.

-The device itself comes with a smart assistant, letting you use your voice for navigating, sending text messages, making phone calls and perusing the apps on your phone.
-If your kids are screaming or if you have music playing, the device’s two microphones have a noise cancelling feature that can still easily hear you so you don’t have to shout instructions at it.
+The device itself comes with a smart assistant, letting you use your voice for navigating, sending text messages, making phone calls and perusing apps.
+If your kids are screaming or if you have music playing, the device’s two microphones have a noise cancelling feature that can still understand you so you won’t have to shout instructions at it.

-The GPS runs OverDryve OS, its native platform, built on Android’s Lollipop operating system.
-One of the bonuses of such a powerful native OS is that it affords you all sorts of capabilities beyond GPS navigation.
+The GPS runs OverDryve OS, its native platform.
+One of the bonuses of such a powerful native operating system is that it affords you all sorts of capabilities beyond GPS navigation.
 Once you detach the device from its magnetic mount, you can use it as a regular everyday tablet.
-It is Wi-Fi capable and easily allows you to take pictures and download music, podcasts, audiobooks and games.
+It is Wi-Fi capable and allows you to take pictures as well as download and play music, podcasts, audiobooks and games.
 The platform is compatible with both Android and iOS and can even pair with additional accessories, like Rand McNally’s tire pressure monitoring system and wireless backup camera.

-Rand McNally has a ton of information about the OverDryve on its website, including informational articles, product user manuals and a FAQs section.
-You can also opt to interact directly with the company’s support representatives via live chat, phone or email, if you prefer.
+Rand McNally has tons of information about the OverDryve available on its website, including some informational articles, product manuals and a FAQs section.
+You can also interact directly with the company’s support reps via live chat, phone or email, if you have a question or problem.
 The OverDryve ships with a one-year warranty, which is standard for this industry.